Get a free, no obligation personal loan quote with rates as low as 6.99%

 Now that you are aware of what a collection agency can do to you, what is the process of dealing with them like?
 Dealing with these collection agencies can be very intimidating and knowing a bit about what their process looks like can help you become a little more comfortable when working with them.

 Well, the first contact they will make with you is via a letter, which should explain that your account is in collections.
 The letter will also be a request that you start your payment plan once again.
 Their next contact will come about 5-7 days after their initial letter and will be in the form of a phone call.
-They will keep calling until they are able to get ahold of you.
+They will keep calling until they can get ahold of you.

 What Should You Do If Your Debt Is Sold To A Collection Agency?

 The best answer is to, of course, answer them and agree to pay your debts.
 This can be done by paying in full, setting up a payment plan, or settling your debt.
 Each option will have its pros and cons, depending on your financial situation and preferences.
 Generally speaking, it is best to pay the debt in full.
 However, we realize that can be difficult, especially if the amount of debt you owe is quite substantial.
-Any way that you are able to get this debt off of your credit report and off of your back is positive, so any of the previous methods is better than simply letting the debt get worse.
+Any way that you can get this debt off of your credit report and off of your back is positive, so any of the previous methods is better than simply letting the debt get worse.

 If you still have questions or concerns about dealing with a collection agency and what they can and cannot do, be sure to visit the website of the Government of Canada, as it can help address these concerns and has other helpful links present.